2026 Tour de France Femmes: Route and stages

-In June 2025, it was announced that 2026 edition would have a Grand Départ in Switzerland, with stage starts in Lausanne, Aigle and Geneva.
-The race will start in August – a week after the men's race, with ASO choosing to avoid an overlap with the men's race to allow for resources to be shared between the two races.
+In June 2025, it was announced that 2026 edition would have a Grand Départ in Switzerland.
+The race started in August – a week after the men's race, with ASO choosing to avoid an overlap with the men's race to allow for resources to be shared between the two races.
 The Guardian noted that the "new stand-alone date for the Femmes reveals how quickly the race has established itself and how popular it has become, particularly after the win of France’s Pauline Ferrand-Prévot".
-Prior to the route announcement, Le Dauphiné libéré reported rumours that the race would have a summit finish on Mont Ventoux for the first time, with Ici reporting that Dijon would host a time trial.
+Prior to the route announcement, Le Dauphiné libéré reported rumours that the race would visit Mont Ventoux for the first time, with Ici reporting that Dijon would host a time trial.

 In October 2025, the full route was announced by race director Marion Rousse.
 The route has nine days of racing with nine stages, covering a total of 1175 km with 18,795 m of elevation gain – the longest distance and most elevation gain of any Tour de France Femmes.
-The first two stages will take place in Switzerland, before heading north for a individual time trial finishing in Dijon.
+The first three stages will take place in Switzerland, before heading north for an individual time trial finishing in Dijon.
 The route then heads south towards the Mediterranean, with the queen stage on stage 7 having a summit finish at Mont Ventoux, at an elevation of 1910 m.
-Mont Ventoux has previously been tackled by the women's professional peloton at the 2022 Mont Ventoux Dénivelé Challenge and the 2016 Tour Cycliste Féminin International de l'Ardèche.
+Mont Ventoux has previously been tackled by the women's professional peloton at the 2006 Grande Boucle Féminine Internationale, 2022 Mont Ventoux Dénivelé Challenge and the 2016 Tour Cycliste Féminin International de l'Ardèche.
 The final stage will be a circuit around Nice, with four ascents of the Col d'Èze before a finish on the Promenade des Anglais.

-Rousse called the route "mischievous", noting that there were difficulties on every single stage.
-Rousse hoped the time trial on stage would allow riders like Marlen Reusser to gain time, enhancing the battle for the general classification.
+Climbs were categorised from category 4 (the easiest) to hors catégorie (the most difficult), with Mont Ventoux the only hors catégorie climb on the route.

 Reacting to the route, L'Équipe considered that the route was the toughest so far, Velo stated that the route offered "something for each type of rider", whereas Escape Collective thought that there was "no real opportunities for the sprinters".
 The Athletic stated that the race "reaches new heights on Ventoux", with L'Équipe considered that "the women's Tour continues its momentum of discovering legendary climbs" with the inclusion on Mont Ventoux.
 Sporza considered that the final stage in Nice would be "incredibly tough" and that the Tour would remain exciting "until the very end".
+Rousse called the route "mischievous", noting that there were difficulties on every single stage.
+Rousse hoped the time trial on stage 4 would allow riders like Marlen Reusser to gain time, enhancing the battle for the general classification.

 Defending champion Ferrand-Prévot stated that the route was "super nice" and "beautiful", adding that she was "ready to put in the work on the time trial".
-2024 winner Katarzyna Niewiadoma stated that she “definitely [likes] the course", and that " the time trial [...] stood out to me the most".
+2024 winner Katarzyna Niewiadoma-Phinney stated that she “definitely [likes] the course", and that " the time trial [...] stood out to me the most".
 French rider Marion Bunel stated she thought the "route [was] made for Pauline".